widelang/draft/README.md

 It's about intent — and Wide delivers it.

 ## Introduction

-Wide is a keyword-less, intent-driven programming language inspired by years of experience across many real-world languages.
+Wide is a keyword-less, intent-driven programming language inspired by years of experience across many real-world languages and the Web.

 Its design takes direct cues from:

+- HTML - for its wide used markup on the Web
+- CSS - for its abstract way of selecting elements
 - Python — for its clean syntax and readability-first philosophy
 - Go — for its simplicity and strong opinions on structure
 - Rust — for its safety, scope-aware semantics, and move-inspired modeling